aawaheed/magic/README.md

 ![Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/ai-generated-code.png)

-The above illustrates how Magic facilitates for _"comment driven development"_, as in provide _"natural language instructions"_ with a declarative comment, and have the system implement the code.
+The above illustrates how Magic facilitates for _"comment driven development"_, as in provide _"natural language instructions"_ with a declarative comment, and have the system implement the code using the built-in AI code generator.

 ## Also a web server